youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 ## Normalization:

 Normalization is the process of organizing and structuring a relational database to reduce data redundancy and improve data integrity.
 The normalization process involves breaking down large tables into smaller, related tables and defining relationships between them.

+- First Normal Form: Each table cell should contain a single value, and each record needs to be unique.

 ## One-to-many relationships